matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 <!--Outlets-->

-### Name
+## Name

 All objects must have a name.
 Objects from the Instrument Maker library start with the letters **im.**

-### Arguments
+## Arguments

 For people that have worked with other (text-based) programming languages, it might be useful to picture an object and its arguments like this:

-**name(argument, argument)**
+`name(argument, argument)`

 or, more concretely:

-**sensor(1, 12)** -- read the sensor connected to pin 1, and multiply the output by 12
+`sensor(1, 12)` -- read the sensor connected to pin 1, and multiply the output by 12
-**scale(C, major, 3)** -- set a scale with root note C, using a major key, starting at octave number 3
+`scale(C, major, 3)` -- set a scale with root note C, using a major key, starting at octave number 3

 Unlike contemporary languages like Swift, the names of arguments are not written down, meaning that the user must remember what each argument does (and the order in which they need to be written), or consult a reference.

-### Inlets and outlets
+## Inlets and outlets

 Information flows one way in Pure Data: downwards.
 Inlets can only be connected to outlets -- an inlet can not be connected to another inlet.
-When clicking and dragging to create connections, it's necessary to click and drag from the outlet.
+When clicking and dragging to create connections, the connection must always be started from the outlet.

 <!--- parentheses example --->